-The Real Property Facilities Initiative contract provides essential facilities and federal interest management resources to the Office of Head Start and Regional Offices.
+The Real Property Facilities Initiative provides facilities and federal interest management resources to the Office of Head Start, Office of Grants Management, and Regional Offices.
 This position has primary responsibility for providing technical support and resources to the Office of Head Start in their management of federal interest share in real properties.
-More specifically, this position provides coordination, guidance, and support for staff and consultants in researching Head Start facilities, ownership history, real estate records, federal government, and other funding history to identify federal share in real property.
-This position works in collaboration within teams as assigned.
-The Federal Interest Specialist supports the RPFI team in the review of 45-CFR 1303 applications submitted by grant recipients to identify and track federal interest for properties proposed for purchase, construction, or major renovation and in the tracking of SF-429-Bs Request to Acquire, Improve, or Furnish; and may be assigned additional SF-429 reviews as needed.
+More specifically, this position researches Head Start facilities, ownership history, real estate records, federal government, and other funding history to identify federal share in real property.
+This position works in collaboration with Real Property Facilities Initiative (RPFI), Transition Works, and teams, as assigned to develop and implement action plans to guide the Office of Head Start and Regional Offices in taking next steps to update and sometimes reconcile federal interest property records.
+Regular communication with grant recipients is necessary.

 Duties and Responsibilities of the Position:

-Duties are described below in major areas and are not exhaustive of the duties.
+Duties are described in major areas in order of importance.

 Research and Analysis:

-• Utilizes and assists staff and consultants in accessing various platforms to obtain a comprehensive picture of properties utilized by an incumbent, including OHS data (Notices Of Awards (NOAs), previous grant applications, etc.) and records, online local property record databases (e.g., county tax assessor websites, local online registrar of deeds), commercial property search engines.
+- Accesses various platforms to obtain a comprehensive picture of properties utilized and reported by a grant recipient, including OHS data such as Notices of Awards (NOAs), previous grant applications and records, grant correspondence, online local property record databases (e.g., county tax assessor websites, registrar of deeds), and commercial property search engines.

-• Coordinates the review of property research, synthesizing analysis, and final report writing so information is accurate and conveyed with action steps clearly articulated so that Regional Offices may take next steps in working with grantees.
+- Reviews property research, synthesizes analysis, and final report writing so information is accurate and conveyed with action steps clearly articulated.

-• Answers questions and convenes calls to review complex federal interest real property cases involving professionals from multiple disciplines.
+- Answers questions and convenes calls with grant recipients, grants management staff and other federal staff to review SF-429 Reports and complex federal interest real property cases.

-• This work will be necessary for multiple properties simultaneously, requiring meticulous planning and organization, and the ability to manage multiple projects at once.
+- This work will be necessary for multiple properties simultaneously, requiring high organizational skills.

-• With support from the Federal Interest Coordinator and Manager, directly engages with the RPFI, Transition Works, and SF-429 teams and the Office of Head Start, Regional Offices, and Office of Grants Management, and within CDI to move project objectives forward.
+- With support from the Federal Interest Coordinator and Federal Interest Manager, directly engages with the RPFI, Transition Works, and RPFI Analyst teams and the Office of Head Start, Regional Offices, and Office of Grants Management, and within CDI to move project objectives forward.